🧘 Curs nou de Abheda Yoga

 – tapas (austerity),

-– ishvara pranidhana (uninterrupted adoration and self-giving to God);
+– ishvara pranidhana (uninterrupted worship and self-giving to God);

-3. ASANA – the relaxed and perfectly motionless physical postures of the body, which must be practiced in such a way that they lead the yogi to the efficient approach of the meditation practice and also to give him a perfect state of health;
+3. ASANA – the relaxed and perfectly still physical postures of the body, which must be practiced in such a way that they lead the yogi to the effective approach to the practice of meditation and at the same time give him a state of perfect health;

 4. PRNAYAMA – full control of subtle breaths through breath control;

-5. PRATYAHARA – the “withdrawal” of the senses from the perception of the surrounding objects;
+5. PRATYAHARA – the “withdrawal” of the senses from the perception of surrounding objects;

-6. DHARANA – concentration or firm focus of attention in a single point or in other words on a single object of meditation;
+6. DHARANA – the concentration or firm focus of attention on a single point or, in other words, on a single object of meditation;

-7. DHYANA – meditation, which represents the phase in which concentration becomes stable and the PROCESS OF TRANSCENDING MENTAL FLUCTUATIONS OCCURS;
+7. DHYANA – meditation, which is the phase in which concentration becomes stable AND THE PROCESS OF TRANSCENDING MENTAL FLUCTUATIONS OCCURS;

 8. SAMADHI – the concrete transcendence of mental fluctuations, which also knows several inner stages and is characterized by the transcendence of inner limitations, obtaining the state of full freedom, consciousness and happiness.